mmrobert/Transformers/README.md

 6. Users could add or update transformer, also delete transformer.
 7. Token is fetched when app launched and cached by UserDefaults.
 8. A button is added to start a "battle", users could start "battles" one after one to finish the "war".
+9. Alert is used to show battle result with simple message.